Juliana-Omoba/AI-Based-Employee-Promotion-Prediction/README.md

 - Neighborhood Cleaning Rule Undersampling (edited nearest neighbor (ENN)).

 ### Algorithm Selection

-Five different machine learning algorithms were selected for evaluation.
-These are:
+Five distinct machine learning algorithms were chosen for evaluation, encompassing a variety of methodologies:

-Logistic Regression
+- Logistic Regression
-Gaussian Naive Bayes
+- Gaussian Naive Bayes
-Decision Tree Classifier
+- Decision Tree Classifier
-Random Forest Classifier
+- Random Forest Classifier
-Support Vector Classifier
+- Support Vector Classifier

 ### Hyperparameter Tuning

+Through the grid searches performed, optimum parameters were found.
+These optimum parameters for each algorithm/data subset combination are summarized in Table 2

 Via the conducted grid searches, optimal parameters were identified for each combination of algorithm and data subset.